AdamGagorik/bany/README.md

 ### `config.yaml`

+- Some examples can be found in the `./cfg` directory
 - Define rules to match patterns in the text of a PDF
 - Define the transactions to create from these matches